shannan-liu1/shannan-liu1.github.io/about.md

 ### Contact me

-Please feel free to reach out to me.
+Please feel free to reach out to me on Github or LinkedIn.